carlos-lopez-garces/cpbrt/README.md

     <td> <b>Samplers:</b> Uniform or jittered stratified pixel sampling for 1D samples and Latin Hypercube sampling for 2D samples.
 Samplers rely on a Permuted Congruential Generator (PCG) pseudo-random number generator. </td>
     <td> <b>Filters:</b> Box, triangle, Gaussian, Mitchell-Netravali, and Lanczos windowed-sinc filters. </td>
   <tr>
-    <td> <b>Lights:</b> Point and diffuse area light sources.
+    <td> <b>Lights:</b> Point, distant, and diffuse area light sources.
 An area light can take the form of any of the supported *shapes*.
 Infinite area light source backed by environment map. </td>
     <td> <b>Cameras:</b> Thin lens perspective and orthographic projective cameras with configurable aperture and focal distance (for depth of field) and film aspect ratio.
 The perspective camera also has a configurable field of view. </td>
   </tr>
   <tr>